|

 Read more...

-What is the history of Orthodox Christianity in America?
+What is the history of Orthodoxy in America?

-Orthodox Christianity in the world began on Pentecost, AD 33.
+Orthodox Christianity began in the world on Pentecost, AD 33, and in America in AD 1794.

 The

-missionaries arrived in Kodiak, Alaska.
-They had traveled 7,300 miles
+eight missionaries arrived in Kodiak, Alaska.
+They had traveled

 As

-Americans were led by God to the Orthodox Christian faith.
-In 1840 a
+Native Americans were led by God to the Orthodox Christian faith.

-diocese was established in Sitka and, after the 1867 purchase
+In 1840 a diocese was established in Sitka and, after the 1867

-of Alaska by the United States, the see was transferred in 1872 from
+purchase of Alaska by the United States, the see was transferred

-Sitka to San Francisco.
-From San Francisco dedicated and saintly
+in 1872 from Sitka to San Francisco.
+From San Francisco dedicated

-bishops oversaw both continuing mission activities as well as the
+and saintly bishops oversaw both continuing mission activities as

-establishment of new parishes to serve immigrant communities
+well as the establishment of new parishes to serve immigrant

 The